varabyte/kobweb/README.md

   example, maybe your site has a dark area and a light area, and the widget should use white outlines in the dark area and black outlines in the light.
 This can be accomplished by exposing an outline color variable, which each area of your site is responsible for setting.
-* You are using a component style for a pseudo-class selector already (e.g. hover, focus, active) and you want that behavior to be dynamic.
+* You want to allow the user to tweak values within a pseudo-class selector (e.g. hover, focus, active) for some widget (e.g. color or border size), which is much easier to do using variables than listening to events and setting inline styles.
 * You have a widget that you ended up creating a bunch of variants for, but instead you realize you could replace them all with one or two CSS variables.

-When in doubt, however, lean on Kotlin for handling dynamic behavior.
-If you want to share common style settings across multiple component styles, just declare a `Modifier` instance somewhere and share *that* in each style.
-If you want behavior to change based on some event, prefer using inline styles instead of hiding the logic inside component styles.
+When in doubt, lean on Kotlin for handling dynamic behavior, and occasionally consider using style variables if you feel doing so would clean up the code.

 ### Font Awesome